edward-lucyszyn/understand-blockchain-project/README.md

 ## Introduction

-This three days project is a collaborative effort by six individuals who completed the capped course on understanding blockchain.
+This three days project is a collaborative effort by six individuals who completed the capped course on understanding blockchain at CentraleSupélec.
 The project aims to apply the knowledge gained during the course and provide a practical demonstration of blockchain concepts with an example of a BikeChain.
 BikeChain is a blockchain designed for selling bikes and two-wheelers, maintaining the history of each bike and serving to check if a two-wheeler is stolen.

 ## Contributors